 In addition, CTR has access to the University of Texas at Austin facilities including one of the largest library holdings among academic institutions in the world.
 The University of Texas Libraries also provides access to major online bibliographic, publication, and research and retrieval database services.

 In 1963, Dr. Clyde Lee founded the Center for Highway Research in an effort to establish a transportation research program at the University of Texas.
 The program’s initial focus was to participate in transportation research for the Texas Highway Department, now the Texas Department of Transportation.
 From the beginning, Dr. Lee’s focus was to provide a better educational environment for students and learning.

 “I always insisted that the purpose of the research was to support the academic program of The University… A university without an academic program is not a good research outfit.” —Dr. Clyde Lee

 Dr. Lee’s early research success focused on weigh-in-motion, a process allowing large highway loads to be weighed without stopping.
 Among the leading innovators in the area, one of Dr. Lee’s most important contributions was the introduction of what is now an international standard for weigh-in-motion.

 He held the position of Director for 17 years.
 Under Dr. Lee’s guidance the center quickly established its position as one of the top university-based transportation research centers in the world.

-In 1979, the Center for Highway Research merged with the Council for Transportation Studies to form the Center for Transportation Research.
+In 1979, the Center for Highway Research merged with the Council for Advanced Transportation Studies to form the Center for Transportation Research.